WHEN YOU DEMAND HIGH QUALITY AND ACCURACY, GO WITH........ SPEED CITY !

-The front wheel wells were moved forward by another 3 scale inches.
+The front wheel wells were cut out and moved forward by another 3 scale inches.
 The entire body went through a complete re-surfacing.

-I wanted to have a separate grill & front bumper, so one bumper was scraped
+I wanted to have a separate grill & front bumper, so a mold was made of the Grill/Bumper and one bumper was scraped to save the grill;

-Of all photos I've seen of these A/FX car's, not one had headlights, but all had cone shaped headlight covers.
+Of all photos I've seen of these A/FX car's, not one had headlights; but they all had cone shaped headlight covers.

-Thankfully I have these (Thanks to the "Speed City" AFX PARTS PACK).
+Thankfully, I have these....
+(Thanks to the "Speed City Resin" AFX PARTS PACK) !

 The headlights were drilled out and the Cone Shaped "Block-out's" were installed.

-Look at a real '65 Plymouth Grill, notice the middle body valance.... under
+Look at the 1:1 '65 Plymouth Grill, notice the middle body valance.... under

 This was not on the original Johan '65 Ply model kit body, and it wasn't noticeable on the" Grill / bumper part" either.